 What is a First Response Time (FRT)?
 How to Calculate and How to Optimize

-Your first response time is the average time it takes for a support agent to respond to a customer.
-IT can be seconds, minutes hours or even days!
-Find out why it matters to customers and how you can use it to improve your customer service.
+First response time is a measurement of the average time it takes for customer support agents to respond to the company’s customer issues.
+It can be seconds, minutes, hours or even multiple business days!
+Find out why FRT matters to customers and how you can leverage this data to improve your customer service.

-When a NOW Customer comes calling, how long do your agents take to make the first reply on a case?
+When a NOW Customer comes calling, how long do your agents take to make the first reply on a query?
 This first response time is even more important than your overall response or reply times because it lets the customer know that you are looking into their issue.
 It also shows how quickly your team is addressing new support cases and helps you gauge whether you have an appropriate number of customer service team members working.

 Best-in-Class for average first response time in different channels:

 The expectations of the NOW Customer are higher than ever, thanks to the nearly impossibly high standards set by major brands like Amazon and Netflix.
 It’s been proven time and time again that awesome FRT and great customer service equals ever growing brand loyalty.
-If you’re wondering, according to Simplr research, companies that deliver “exceptional” experiences have the following FRTs:
+If you’re wondering, according to Simplr research, companies that deliver “exceptional” experiences have the following measurements:

 - Email FRT – 30 minutes or less

-- Live chat – 15 seconds or less
+- Live chat FRT – 15 seconds or less

 How to calculate your first response time

-A first response time is easy to calculate: Simply add up all your FRTs in a set period of time (say one month) and divide it by the total number of resolved tickets in that time.
+A first response time is easy to measure and calculate: Simply add up all your FRTs in a set period of time (say one month) and divide it by the total number of resolved tickets in that time.